 The phase parameter allows you to delay one oscillator in time with an offset between 0° and 360°.
 If you have 2 square wave oscillators for example with the phase of both at 0° they sum together to be twice as loud.

 If you invert the phase of one oscillator or offset one oscillator by 180° you get no sound at all.
-This is because one sine wave moves up, while the other is mirrored and thus moves down at the same time.
+Why is that?
+Because one sine wave moves up while the other is mirrored and thus moves down at the same time.
 So when one sine wave has an amplitude of 1 and the other has an amplitude of -1 at the same time they cancel out because 1 – 1 = 0.

 Retrigger

 The last parameter I want to explain in this article is oscillator sync.
-Oscillator sync is when one oscillator follows another oscillator.
-When the main oscillator completes its cycle from beginning to end, the second oscillator restarts.
-By tuning oscillator 2 you can create harmonically rich sounds, often used in Dubstep and Drum & Bass music.
+Oscillator sync is used with 2 oscillators where one oscillator follows the other oscillator.
+This feature is found in the classic Minimoog and it’s software emulations.
+Every time oscillator 1 completes its cycle, oscillator 2 is reset, which forces oscillator 2 to follow the pitch of oscillator 1.
+By tuning oscillator 2 you can create harmonically rich sounds.